VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 Implementing the CQRS pattern encourages involvement of the domain expert.
-The pattern enables you to separate out the domain on the write-side and the reporting requirements on the read-side.
+The pattern enables you to separate out the domain on the write-side and the reporting requirements on the read-side and to separate these from infrastructure concerns.
+This separation makes it easier to involve the domain expert in those aspects of the system where his expertise is most valuable.
+The use of domain-driven design concepts such as bounded contexts and the ubiquitous language also help to focus the team and to foster clear communication with the domain expert.

 Our acceptance tests proved to be an effective way to involve the domain expert and capture his knowledge.
 Chapter 4 "[Extending and Enhancing